cesarolea/anvil-lein-template/README.md

 Anvil comes with linting support thanks to `clj-kondo`.
 An alias is created for you; in order to run the linter with lein, you can do `lein clj-kondo --lint src`.

+### Lambda and npm dependencies

+TBD

 ## Authors

 * **César Olea** - *Initial work* - [Personal Homepage](https://blog.cesarolea.com)

 ## License

-Copyright © 2020 César Olea
+Copyright © 2021 César Olea

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at